 Be Flexible and Practice Patience

 Flexibility and patience are key when traveling solo.
 The unexpected may happen during your trip.
 If you know this upfront, it can help you relax and go with the flow.

 Try to avoid overplanning.
 For example, you may be exhausted on the day you arrive.
 Instead of booking a tour or planning something that might overextend you, consider going for a stroll to get to know the area.
 A walk in the fresh air can also help lessen your jet lag.

-Ask Questions: Talk to locals to get to know what they like to do in their city.
+Talk to locals to get to know what they like to do in their city.
 You may be surprised at the hidden gems they share.
-For example, instead of referring to the Internet for restaurant recommendations, find out where residents eat.
+For example, find out where residents eat instead of referring to the Internet for restaurant recommendations.
 They’ll know the best spots.

-Enjoy Evenings Out: You may be traveling solo, but that doesn’t mean you have to stay in every evening.
-If you enjoy going out, find a bar or restaurant that has live music.
+You may travel solo, but that doesn’t mean you have to stay in every evening.
+Find a bar or restaurant with live music if you enjoy going out.
 Or attend a concert or play.

-Embrace Eating Out Alone: Eating at a restaurant by yourself can be intimidating for some.
+Eating at a restaurant by yourself can be intimidating for some.
 You may have to ease into it, but try embracing the idea.
 Some tips for gaining confidence eating out alone include reading a book or doing some journaling while waiting for your food.
-These types of props can alleviate some of the nervousness of where to look or who might be looking at you.
-Once you’ve done it a couple of times, you’ll likely enjoy eating out alone.
+These types of props can alleviate some of the nervousness about where to look or who might be looking at you.
+Once you’ve done it several times, you’ll likely enjoy eating out alone.

 It’s also a great way to meet fellow travelers.
 For example, if you set your camera or another travel accessory on the table while you eat, another solo traveler may notice and make an introduction.